About the Connect Fund

 The Connect Fund has been set up to strengthen the social investment market in England to better meet the needs of charities and social enterprises.
-The fund provides grants to develop shared resources for a market that supports mission.
+The fund provides grants to develop resources and infrastructure for a market that supports mission.

-The Connect Fund, previously known as the ‘Social Investment Infrastructure Fund’ is a £3 million fund for grants and investments that The Barrow Cadbury Trust manages in partnership with Access – the Foundation for Social Investment.
+The Connect Fund, also known as the ‘Social Investment Infrastructure Fund’ is a £6 million fund for grants and investments that the Barrow Cadbury Trust manages in partnership with Access – the Foundation for Social Investment.

 The Access Foundation chose the Barrow Cadbury Trust to deliver the Connect Fund because of its experience in social investment, expertise in voluntary sector infrastructure, and its approach, which is to work in partnership with those its funds towards a common goal.

 Social investment is one tool for charities and social enterprises to consider as they explore ways to generate income through assets or trading.